-Figure 19 - Fireplace Conversion
+Figure 14 - Fireplace Conversion

-- 1. An entry hole must be cut through the masonry and tile liner with minimal damage to the liner.
-At least 8"/203mm of liner must remain below the entry position.
+8"/203mm of liner must remain below the entry position.
 When locating the stove and stovepipe, all minimum clearances must be observed from combustible surfaces including mantels, combustible trim work, ceilings, and walls.
-Positioning the center of the stove pipe entry into the chimney 24"/61cm below the ceiling should insure proper clearance for a 6"/152mm stovepipe. - Install a metal or fire clay (5/8"/16mm minimum thickness) thimble.
-Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figure 14 on page 10). - Secure the thimble with refractory mortar.
+Positioning the center of the stove pipe entry into the chimney 24"/61cm below the ceiling should insure proper clearance for a 6"/152mm stovepipe.

+- Install a fire clay (5/8"/16mm minimum thickness) thimble.
+Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figure 9 on page 9). - Secure the thimble with refractory mortar.
 The thimble should be surrounded by 12"/305mm of solid unit masonry brickwork or 24"/61cm of stone. - 4.
-Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 14 & 15 on pages 10 & 11). - A small airspace (about 1/2"/13mm) should remain between the stovepipe and thimble to allow for expansion of the pipe.
-Seal this airspace with hightemperature caulking or ceramic wool. - Secure and seal the damper in the closed position using high-temp caulking, ceramic wool, or furnace cement.
+Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 8 & 10 on pages 9 & 11). - 5.
+A small airspace (about 1/2"/13mm) should remain between the stovepipe and thimble to allow for expansion of the pipe.
+Seal this airspace with hightemperature caulking or ceramic wool. - 6.
+Secure and seal the damper in the closed position using high-temp caulking, ceramic wool, or furnace cement.
 Also check to see if the chimney has a clean out.
 If it does, make sure it is closed and sealed as well.
 A leaky clean out will greatly reduce draft efficiency.